(as amended by the NPPA Board of Directors, September 29, 2015)

 Conflict of Interest and Whistleblower Policies

-The Executive Director shall annually distribute a Conflict of Interest Policy agreement that must be completed and signed by all NPPA employees, members of the Executive Committee, Elected and Appointed Directors, event and committee chairpersons, and consultants.
+The Executive Director shall annually distribute a Conflict of Interest Policy agreement that must be completed and signed by all NPPA employees, members of the Executive Committee, Elected and Appointed Directors, regional officers, event and committee chairpersons, and consultants.
 These agreements must be kept on file by the Executive Director and be open to inspection by any NPPA member in good standing.

 NPPA has adopted a Whistleblower Policy to empower directors, officers, volunteers, independent contractors and employees to raise serious concerns internally without fear of retaliation.